thisray/MS_Course/README.md

 # MS_Course

 Collection of my homework and practice in some courses.
-If you have free time, view my code and give me some suggests, I will ❤️❤️ u.
+If you have free time, please view my code and give me some suggests, I will ❤️❤️ u.

 - - -